Future-fit Young Leaders

 - Become more influential in order to lead by example.

-After this one day workshop you will be able to:
+After this 1-day workshop you will be able to:

 - Be aware that leaders lead, not operate.

 - Enhance your strengths as a leader.

 - Manage stress in a work-life balance.